verge-io/docs/docs/product-guide/vm-recipes.md

     * **Version:** Assign a version number.
 This field will automatically increment each time the recipe to help track changes.

     ??? example "Version Numbering"
-        A version number of 1.0.0 would be incremented to 1.0.0-1 and then 1.0.0-2 and so forth; and you could manually edit the version number to reflect larger version changes, such as changing the version to 2.0.0 after making significant modifications.
+        A version number of 1.0.0 would be incremented to 1.0.0-1 and then 1.0.0-2 and so forth.
+Additionally, you can manually edit the version number to reflect larger version changes, such as changing the version to 2.0.0 after making significant modifications.

     * **Use Asset for Question Names:** When enabled, drive and NIC question names are based on the assigned asset number rather than ordinal number.
     !!! tip "When a Recipe is based on a Virtual Machine, drive questions are created automatically for each of the VM's drives, e.g. YB_DRIVE_1_SIZE, YB_DRIVE_3_NONPERSISTENT, YB_DRIVE_2_SERIAL, etc."